Fsu0413/QtCompile/library/999-Misc/004-Histories.md

 # Previous Histories

 ## 2020.6.19
 Upload Android NDK to r21d.
-Recompile all android packages using new NDK.
+Rebuilt all android packages using new NDK.

 ## 2020.6.18
 Upload 5.12.9 builds.